 Cantor Avi Schwarzmer joined the congregation in 1991, serving as Cantor for almost two decades, and continuing to lead many services afterwards.
 Rabbi Epstein retired in 1994, and was succeeded by Rabbi Shalom Baum.
 Renovations and additions to the synagogue building were made in 1995, in order to accommodate the growth of Hillel Academy, the community’s Jewish day school.
 In 1998, a Women’s Tehillim Prayer Group was founded by Gina Gelb, and in 1999 all of the synagogue’s Torah scrolls were rededicated.

 In 2003, Rabbi Zvi Engel succeeded Rabbi Shalom Baum as the synagogue’s spiritual leader, just as the sanctuary received renovations and shortly before Ahavath Achim celebrated its 100th anniversary in 2004.
-Rabbi Mitchell Rocklin succeeded him.
+Rabbi Mitchell Rocklin succeeded him and Rabbi Moldovan succeeded him.

-Currently, Rabbi Moldovan is our new spiritual leader.
+Currently, Rabbi Robinson is our new spiritual leader.
 If you wish to get in touch with him, you can emil him at email@example.com.